alioh/The-Ultimate-Calendar-Table/README.md

 Hijri / Gregorian Calendar Table

-- **IS_WORKING_DAY** results are base on Saudi Arabia's calender, it includes public and religious holidays.
+- **IS_WORKING_DAY** results are based on Saudi Arabia's calender, it includes public and religious holidays.